Robert Alfred Herman

 Robert Alfred Herman (1861–1927) was a fellow of Trinity College, Cambridge, who coached many students to a high wrangler rank in the Cambridge Mathematical Tripos.
 Herman was senior wrangler in 1882.

+Coaching and Tripos rankings

 In the early days of Tripos, coaches were in private business in rooms off-campus.
 In the 1880s and 1890s instruction at college improved to the point that coaches merely supervised their students’ progress.
 Under these conditions the tradition of private coaching fell away, and fellows such as Herman coached students.

 In 1895 C. Godfrey, who counted Herman as coach, ranked fourth wrangler, and in 1897 when P. H. Ezechiel also came in fourth.
 In 1898 Herman coached A. H. Pocck who came eighth and C. S. Lloyd who came tenth.
 In 1899 his students included seventh, ninth, and tenth wranglers.
 In 1900 senior wrangler J. E. Wright was his student, and his textbook A Treatise on Geometrical Optics was published.